nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 Customizing analysis
 ====================

+.. contents:: Table of Contents
+   :local:

 Changing parameters
 -------------------

-You can configure most steps of `the workflow <orientation-workflow.md>`__ by specifying values in a ``.yaml`` configuration file.
+You can configure most steps of `the workflow <orientation-workflow.html>`__ by specifying values in a ``.yaml`` configuration file.
 We've provided reasonable default values for each step in the ``defaults/parameters.yaml``; these are the same values the Nextstrain team uses for our analyses.
 For more details, `see the reference for all workflow configuration parameters <https://nextstrain.github.io/ncov/configuration>`__.

 We encourage you to take a few minutes to skim through `the default configuration file <https://github.com/nextstrain/ncov/blob/master/defaults/parameters.yaml>`__.
 Although these default values should be fine for most users, it's helpful to get a sense for what options are available.